 The Yosemite bears are very interested our food.
 They walk through campsites regularly.
 Please avoid a cub bear.
 Where there is a cub, be very assured the mother is close by.
 She is extremely protective over her babies There are signs all over the park about putting your food in lockers or canisters.

 I learned years ago that a bears nose is keener than his eyesight.
 Do not leave anything scented in your car.
 Cars are extremely easy for our a North American black bear to break into.
-If a bear in Yosemite damages your car or campsite, you will be heavily fined by the park rangers for being negligent.
+If a bear in Yosemite damages your car or campsite, guess what...you will be heavily fined by the park rangers for being negligent.

 I think most people are shocked to find that improper food storage in the park is a federal crime.
 The bears here have been known to break into a car just to get a candy bar wrapper!

-If your backpacking get your bear canisters here
+If you're backpacking get your bear canisters here